When to plant pumpkins

 How long until pumpkins is ready to harvest?

-About 110 days from transplant or sowing.
-In zone 6, plants set out around May 14 are typically ready near Sep 1.
+About 110 days from planting until first harvest.
+In zone 6, pumpkins planted around May 14 is typically ready near Sep 1.